YordiPolanco/YordiPolanco/MyPortfolio.md

 # Yordi Polanco - Data Analyst Portfolio
 ## About

-Hi, I'm Yordi Polanco!
-I'm currently pursuing a degree in Computer Technology Engineering and I have an analytical ba
+Hi, I'm Yordi!
 I'm a Computer Technology Engineering student with a strong passion for data and a growing portfolio of self-driven projects across industries like education and sales.
 Although my major isn't directly focused on data analysis, I've built a solid foundation in Python and statistics, and I've complemented that with hands-on experience using Excel, SQL, and Tableau.

 What sets me apart is my ability to go beyond the numbers—transforming complex datasets into clear, compelling insights that stakeholders can act on.
 I thrive at the intersection of analysis and creativity, combining technical skills with thoughtful storytelling to ensure every insight has impact.